 – Chest tightness

-*Diagnosis of Lyme from your own doctor will require confirmation from an ImmuneSense Lyme Study site healthcare provider via review of medical records
+*A diagnosis of Lyme disease from your own doctor will require confirmation from an ImmuneSense™ Lyme study site healthcare provider via a review of medical records.

 1. Study medical information